 http://www.ebscohost.com/dynamed.
 Updated June 25, 2013.
 Accessed August 9, 2013.

 IgA nephropathy.
-National Kidney and Urologic Diseases Information Clearinghouse website.
+National Institute of Diabetes and Digestive and Kidney Diseases website.
 Available at:

 IgA nephropathy.
 National Kidney Foundation website.
 Available at: